pinterest/gestalt/docs/markdown/ios/searchguide.md

 <Group>
 <iframe style={{border:0}} width="100%" height="350" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FAHcKJDgb7E7YswlgW1wY8E%2FGestalt-for-iOS%3Ftype%3Ddesign%26node-id%3D56632%253A1388%26mode%3Ddesign%26t%3DIjvWLl82iPSTkkof-1" allowFullScreen></iframe>
-When SearchGuide query is broad and can be further refined (example: Season), an **arrow-down** icon can be added at the end, to trigger a Sheet with a cluster of wrapped SearchGuides.
+When a SearchGuide query is broad and can be further refined (example: Season), an **arrow-down** icon can be added at the end, to trigger a Sheet with a cluster of wrapped SearchGuides.
 </Group>

 ## Writing